CostaLab/PILOT/docs/source/Kidney_clusters.md

 proportion_df=pl.pl.clustering_emd(adata, res = adata.uns['best_res'],show_gene_labels=False,sorter_leiden=['1','0','2'],save=True)
 ```

 ![png](Kidney_clusters_files/Kidney_clusters_10_1.png)

 ##### Evaluation of the association of estimated subgroups with experimental factor:
 A very important question is if PILOT analysis is affected by experimental artefacts (location of tissues, batch processing).
 To evaluate this, we use ANOVA statistics and  Chi-Squared correlation to check any association between any variables describing the found clusters.
 To run these functions, provide the sample_col as the Sample/Patient column and your interested variables.
-Of note, these functions show just the significant variables (p-value < 0.05).
+Of note, these functions only show the  significant variables (p-value < 0.05).

-##### Categorical variables

 ```python